 In addition to these mandatory benefits, each state has the option to cover voluntary services as well.
 In some states, enrollees can receive Medicaid dental coverage, eye care, prescriptions, physical therapy and a wealth of other services.

 “How much does Medicaid cost out-of-pocket?” is another important question regarding coverage.
 Each state is allowed to charge copayments, deductibles and other fees for certain services covered under the program.
-However, these costs are minimal and are largely based on each applicant’s reported income.
+However, these costs are typically minimal and are largely based on each applicant’s reported income.

 When is Medicaid renewal required?